 There is more computing power in the average cell phone than what was used to take the Apollo 13 mission to the moon?

-The sad thing for us is when we buy these fuel consuming beasts, it actually works in the reverse.
+Instead of setting us free, the sad thing is when we buy these fuel consuming beasts, it actually works in the reverse.
 We become slaves.
-Slave to those that program and design the systems that drive them down the road, for they are the ones that determine how much fuel it takes to move us to our destinations.
+Slaves to those that program and design the systems that drive them down the road, for they are the ones that determine how much fuel it takes to move us to our destinations.

 What we’re going to do today is to talk about the role of various sensors in the computer’s calculations that determine the amount of fuel to deliver while the engine is running.
 ALL of these systems must be considered in your quest for 100+.